FushanLi/FushanLi.github.io/index.md

 <img style='float: right;' width='250' height='250' src='circle.png'>

 ## About Me
 I am Fushan Li.
 I work at Amazon as a machine learning engineer in Vancouver, Canada.
+I am excited about applying reinforcement learning, deep learning and AI research to read-world applications.

 Before that, I've earned my MSc degree in Computer Science at the University of Alberta.
 During my Masters, I was fortunate enough to work with my advisors, [Prof. Michael Bowling](https://webdocs.cs.ualberta.ca/~bowling/index.html) and [Prof. Dale Schuurmans](https://webdocs.cs.ualberta.ca/~dale/).
 I had a [paper](https://papers.nips.cc/paper/9714-ease-of-teaching-and-language-structure-from-emergent-communication) published at NeurIPS on multi-agent learning with Prof.Bowling.
-Now I am excited about applying reinforcement learning, deep learning and AI research to read-world applications.

 You can reach me at fushanseu AT gmail dot com.